oncody/vue-webpack-tutorial/03-vue-loader/README.md

-# In this example we show how convenient single-file components are
+# In this example we show how to configure vue-loader in webpack to use single file components

+# Single file components are great because all related code for your component is in the same place!

-# To have webpack support this, we need to configure vue-loader to process *.vue files
+# To have webpack support this, we need to configure vue-loader to process all *.vue files

 # Globally add 'http-server'
 yarn global add http-server